|Published on behalf of the International Association of Wildland Fire|

 How to best reduce uncertainty during a wildfire was the other factor shaping preferences for an approach.
 For many agency personnel reduction of uncertainty was best accomplished by evacuation; removing residents from the area decreased uncertainty by reducing the number of variables they needed to consider while fighting the fire.
 For residents, reduction of uncertainty was accomplished by provision of information: before a fire of what to do if they couldn’t evacuate and during a fire of what was happening.
 For some, especially those in Montana, reducing uncertainty was best accomplished by empowering residents to stay with their property during a fire.
 Although our sample of residents was small, concerns about lack of information and the stress and uncertainty of evacuation parallel resident views found in other studies (e.g. Cohn et al. 2006; Stidham et al. 2011) suggesting the views we heard are not atypical.

-As our interviews were conducted in 2008, we subsequently contacted interviewees in each location to determine if the events of the 2009 Black Saturday fires resulted in a re-evaluation of their views or the approaches being developed in the four communities.
+As our interviews were conducted in 2008, we subsequently contacted a subset of interviewees in each location to determine if the events of the 2009 Black Saturday fires resulted in a re-evaluation of their views or the approaches being developed in the four communities.
 We found little change in their views or the approaches: three of the communities are essentially pursuing the same approach as described in 2008 whereas one area has modified its approach slightly.
 Similar to the conclusions of the VBRC, Painted Rocks determined that the basic tenets of the Stay or Go policy it had adopted remained viable, but that additional warning procedures needed to be added to alert residents to extreme conditions that would necessitate evacuation even of well prepared properties (Mutch et al. 2011).
 The other three communities have adopted the Ready, Set, Go program, a national program (developed in part by Ventura County personnel) initiated in 2010.
 This program is closely aligned with the approaches we found in Santa Barbara and Santa Fe where information is provided on how to stay safely if ‘trapped’ but with a clear recommendation to evacuate if possible.
 Ventura County thus took a small step back from its original approach; in part to have a congruent message with its surrounding counties (including Santa Barbara) and in part due to the Black Saturday fires.

 The approaches adopted by the communities we studied continue to reflect the tensions between how to best reduce uncertainty and how to increase safety for both fire personnel and residents, and highlights the challenges facing agencies and communities who are threatened by wildfires.
 Ultimately, in Painted Rocks, as a fire department composed of residents who were volunteers there was greater congruence between the needs of emergency responders and residents which likely facilitated full adoption of the Stay or Go model.
 In the other three locations there was a more distinct separation of fire personnel and residents, perhaps leading to the tendency for more incremental modification of the existing system as a more known or certain option.